Auditing a Course

 If a hold is on your student account, you will not be permitted to register or add courses until the hold has been released.
 If you attempt to register before your hold has been released, the system will indicate which office has placed the hold and where to go to get it released.
 Examples of holds and contact information are listed in the table below.

-You will not be eligible to register if you have an outstanding balance on your tuition and fee account, past due housing charges, and financial aid charges.
-You must contact the Student Fiscal Services at 206-543-4694 and pay any fees due in order to register.
+A common registration hold is due to an outstanding balance on your tuition and fee account, past due housing charges, and financial aid charges.
+You must contact the Student Fiscal Services and pay any fees due in order to register.
+Your degree will be posted to your record but if a hold exists, your diploma will not be released until your account is clear.

 Type of Hold | Who to Contact | Phone | |